nvim-neorg/neorg/docs/ROADMAP.md

 The github wiki will consist of:
 - [x] Detailed instructions to install and configure neorg
-- [ ] ~~Documentation for pulling modules from github/interacting with modules~~ currently unimplemented
+- [x] Documentation for pulling modules from github/interacting with modules
 - [x] Documentation for existing core modules

 More will be added to this wiki as neorg grows larger and larger.